Metadrop/behat-contexts/README.md

   - error_reporting_path: Path where reports are saved.
   - screenshots_path: Path where screenshots are saved.
 Report screenshots are saved in the report path, here only screenshots from _capture full page_ steps are saved.
   - page_contents_path: Path where page contents are saved.
 Report page contents are saved in the report path, here only page contents from _save page content_ steps are saved.

+### BrowserSizeContext

+  This contexts allows to resize the browser to a given set of sizes.
+It should be used with a real browser driver like Selenium.
+Its main purpose is to ease tests that depends on window size.

+#### Steps

+ - Given (that )browser window size is :size size Changes window broeser size to the given size.
+The size must be one of the default ones or one of the sizes declared in the configuration.

+#### Configuration

+  Add BrowserSizeContext to your suite.

+  To declare sizes and make them available use the context params:

+  - Metadrop\Behat\Context\BrowserSizeContext:
+      parameters:
+        Default:
+          width: 1200
+          height: 800
+        Full:
+          width: 1200
+          height: 800
+        My custom size:
+          width: 1440
+          height: 960

+  The context has some default values.
+If a size is defined with same name as one of the default sizes the dimensions are overwritten.
+If a completely new size is defined is simply added to the available size.